For something so simple as drinking water, there sure are a lot of opinions out there.

 You Don’t Need Extra Water

 Maybe you don’t need to drink any water, or at least you might not have to drink that much.

-If you are following a diet such as what I recommend (80 percent vegetables or fruits and 20 percent proteins) then you will find that you are not that thirsty and that you pass the pee-test for having enough water.
+If you are following a diet such as what I recommend (up to 80 percent vegetables and 20 percent protein) then you will find that you are not that thirsty and that you pass the pee-test for having enough water.
 The reason why you don’t need to drink as much water is two-fold.
 The first is that there is a lot of water in fruits and vegetables and that they provide your body with a lot of its water needs.